iv4xr-project/aplib/docs/manual/tutorial_2.md

 			.lift() ;
 ```

-### strategy
+### Tactic

-The strategy below would apply the `opening` action, if it is enabled, and else one of the question-actions `q1` ... `qn`.
+The tactic below would apply the `opening` action, if it is enabled, and else one of the question-actions `q1` ... `qn`.
 The question-actions have no conditions, and are thus always enabled.
 On the other hand, the action `opening` does have a condition, namely that `patientHappiness` must be 0 (and consequently it is only enabled on the agent's first tick).

 ```java
 var S = FIRSTof(